mvolkmann/blog/src/flutter.md

   - Extract Local Variable
   - Extract Widget

+  The "Extract" commands are great for breaking up deeply nested widget trees!
+  The convention for extracted method names is to being with "\_build".

   Select multiple widgets and press cmd-period or click the lightbulb icon to open a context menu with the following options: